ugis22/churn_model/README.md

 # Customer Retention

-## Building a churn model to understand why customers are leaving
+> Building a churn model to understand why customers are leaving

-Customer Churn is an important and challenging problem for ecomerce and online businesses.
-In an Online business, with multiple competitors in the same business its really important to re-engage existing customers and keep them from churning.
+---

-For a business in a stipulated period of time, customers can come under 3 major categories-
+Customer Churn, also known as customer attrition, or customer turnover, is the loss of customers and it is an important and challenging problem for ecomerce and online businesses.

-a) Newly Acquired Customers
+One of the metrics to keep track of customer churn is **Retention Rate**, an indication of to what degree the products satisfie a strong market demand, known as product-market fit.
+If a product-market fit is not satisfactory, a company will likely experience customers churning.

-b) Existing Customers
+A powerful tool to analyse and improve Retention Rate is Churn Prediction; a technique that helps to find out which customer is more likely to churn in the given period of time.

-c) Churned Customers
+---